crcollins/chemtools-webapp/README.md

 Where lines starting with "#" are comments.
 The n values can be given as either n or 1/n.
 This will return a zipped file with a text file listing the fit parameters as well as two graphs plotting the HOMO/LUMO and the Gap values.

+Data parsing can also be done now using just the log files.
+If you upload a set of log files with `n1, n2, ... nN` somewhere in the filename these logs will be put together.
+Once together they will be parsed for the relevant data parse data.
+This simplifies the process by not requiring the creation of a separate file just for the data.

 #### Gjf Reset ####